partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 One question is: **how might we interact with AIs?**

 Something I like to do is to sketch in code to explore different angles in interaction design.
-The code is scrappy but it takes me to interesting conclusions.
+You can reach interesting conclusions even with scrappy code.

+What you’ll find in this post:

+- A review of a few of today’s human-AI interaction modes -- and why I think that _multiplayer_ is an approach worth taking too.
+- Some software sketches based on [tldraw](https://tldraw.com), a multiplayer infinite whiteboard web app, with NPC users that can follow commands and proactively offer help.
+- Tentative conclusions in both the design and tech domains.

-**There’s also code!** We made a starter kit to get [tldraw](https://tldraw.dev) _(dev docs)_ working with PartyKit, for your own experiments.
+**There’s also code!** We made a starter kit to get tldraw working with PartyKit, for your own experiments.
 You’ll find that at the bottom of this post.

 _(I delivered a version of this post as [my talk at NEXT23 in Hamburg](https://nextconf.eu/event/playfully-inventing-our-way-into-the-ai-future/) a few weeks ago.)_